if (screen && screen.width > 768)

 Contrast always helps to grab attention but it’s amplified even more with a backlit graphic.

 When you're creating your design layout, consider ways that you can include dark colors and dark tones next to light colors and light tones.
-When you turn on the LED backlighting, the color difference will be extradited creating a clean and modern look.
+When you turn on the LED backlighting, the color difference will be exaggerated, creating a clean and modern look.

 The more contrast between the colors, the greater the visual impact will be.
 You can also use different tones of the same color to build contrast while adding an interesting dynamic to your design.